hyprwm/hyprland-wiki/content/getting-started/installation.md

 > Hyprland is not meant to be a full and user-friendly Desktop Environment.
 > In a nutshell, it's a set of tools to allow you to create your own Desktop Environment.
 >
-> Apps, integrations, shells, etc, are **your** responsibility to pick, install and configure.
+> Apps, integrations, shells, etc. are **your** responsibility to pick, install and configure.
 >
 > This wiki is _very_ verbose.
-> It's highly recommended to scour and read the wiki first before assuming something is not working or not available.
+> It's highly recommended to scour and read the wiki before assuming something is not working or not available.

 > [!NOTE]
-> NVIDIA GPUs are often not usable out-of-the-box, follow the [NVIDIA page](../../nvidia) after installing Hyprland if you plan to use one.
+> NVIDIA GPUs are often not usable out of the box.
+> Follow the [NVIDIA page](../../nvidia) after installing Hyprland if you plan to use one.
 > Blame NVIDIA for this.

 ## Distros